 TensorFlow Lite is a lighter version of the original TensorFlow (TF).
 TF Lite is specifically designed for mobile computing platforms and embedded devices edge computers, video game consoles, and digital cameras.
 TensorFlow Lite is supposed to provide the ability to perform predictions on an already trained model (Inference tasks).

-Tensorflow, on the other hand, is used to build and train the model.
+TensorFlow, on the other hand, is used to build and train the ML model.
 In other words, TensorFlow is meant for training models, while TensorFlow Lite is more useful for inference and edge devices.
 TensorFlow Lite also optimizes the trained model using quantization techniques (discussed later in this article) which consequently reduces the necessary memory usage as well as the computational cost of utilizing neural networks.

 Tensorflow Lite Advantages